KowshikPN/Trello-App/README.md

     - $python code.py --help
         - Provides the help page on how to execute the commands.

-# Scenario 1: Create new Board, create new list, add the card to list created,
+# Scenario 1:
- create a label and add to the card created and finally add a comment to the card created.
+CLI program with Python to add a card to a trello.com board.
+This program should take user input to add a Trello card with labels and a comment to the specified column of board.

  Steps to Perform the above the Scenario:

     1. Create the Board.